WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 3. Is Node.js single-threaded?

 - Yes, Node.js is single-threaded but uses event-driven architecture and non-blocking I/O to handle multiple requests efficiently.

+## 4. What kind of API function is supported by Node.js?

+- Node.js supports asynchronous, non-blocking APIs by default but also provides blocking APIs when needed.
+These APIs enable Node.js to handle tasks like file I/O, networking, and event-driven programming efficiently.